-With a shorter overall length than many of the other RV classes that allows for a go anywhere (within reason) capability will still bringing along certain levels of luxury and comfort, it's no wonder that these fuel efficient camper vans have surged in popularity.
+The shorter overall length is desirable.
+It has a 'go almost anywhere' sort of capability, while still bringing along certain levels of luxury and comfort.
+With that, it's no wonder these fuel efficient camper vans have surged in popularity.

 Who Makes Class B's?
 Which Class B Is The Best?

 - Length: 19 to 27 feet

 - Sleeping Capacity: Up to 4 people

 - Gas Mileage: 10 to 25 (will vary depending on size, gas or diesel engine, and driving style)